eternale88/React-Decision-App/README.md

 # React-Decision-App
 ## Synopsis

-A decision making app I  built with  React v16, Babel, Webpack HTML5, SCSS, Vanilla JavaScript. allows a user to makes a decision between multiple options.
+A decision making app I  built with  React v16, Babel, Webpack HTML5, SCSS, Vanilla JavaScript, and local storage API for persistance. allows a user to makes a decision between multiple options.

 ## Motivation